Paddlepop25/codeinstitute-insta-ramen/README.md

 - An introductory message is given on the main page to explain the functions and purpose of the website.

-- The 3 latest ramen additions are shown below the introductory message in the form of cards and a 'more' button suggests a call-for-action from the users if they'd like to view more information.
+- The 3 latest ramen additions are shgown below the introductory message in the form of cards and a 'more' button suggests a call-for-action from the users if they'd like to view more information.

 - The user could view the entire ramen collections or view them by continents.
 The display ramen cards in the ramen collection page is sorted by the latest added ramen for users to see the newest entry.
 The display ramen cards in each of the continents options are sorted by countries for easy reference.